Foxxive/unfinished-roblox-projects/README.md

 # unfinished-roblox-projects
-Hey y'all!
-You're probably here from my youtube channel or Discord server.
-If you're not, welcome!

-Here I have a bunch of unfinished ROBLOX games that I have decided to make Open Sourced for you guys to edit to your liking.
+Honestly way too many of my unfinished ROBLOX games that I have decided to release for free Most of these games are any i'm either not proud of or had no motivation in finishing, but someone out there might.
-What exactly are these ROBLOX games?
-Well they're just games I left unfinished or never had time to work on or lost interest in them.

-FAQ:
+# FAQ: (nobody actually asks anything but it looks professional)

-Q: Do I have to give credit?
+**Q:** Do I have to give credit?

-A: I would prefer if you did so, but it is not mandatory. :)
+**A:** Credit would be nice, but it's not really necessary, after all this is all stuff I've made free

 Q: Can I publish these games?
-A: Yes!
-You can 100% publish them and make them your own.
-Go nuts!
+A: Yeah, do whatever.
+Make 'em your own

 Q: Can I sell them?
-A: no
+A: no.